 Phoenix BIOS= PHLASH

-Finally, reboot and select your USB as your boot DOS.
+Finally, reboot your computer and select your USB flashdrive as you boot DOS.
 Then, enter the following command based on your BIOS: (for a complete list of switches, consult our forums)

 AWARD= awdflash bios.bin /py /sn /f /cc /r

 AMI= afudos bios.rom /P /B /N /C /E /K /Q /REBOOT